PennockTech/fingerd/examples/FreeBSD.md

-In `/etc/rc.conf` I set `nullfs` as a network type so that mounts are deferred until after ZFS mounts; I could also use `late` as a mount flag on recent FreeBSD but since _all_ of my nullfs mounts are for exposing content inside Jails, and the system is ZFS, I just re-order nullfs mounts.
+In `/etc/rc.conf` I set `nullfs` as a network type so that mounts are deferred until after ZFS mounts; I could also use `late` as a mount flag on recent FreeBSD (and did in the example above) but since _all_ of my nullfs mounts are for exposing content inside Jails, and the system is ZFS, I just re-order nullfs mounts.

 ```